 Quick tip: It gets overwhelming if you tend to focus on multiple personas.
 If you're still new to content marketing strategy, start small by picking one persona at a time!
 It's best to begin with the persona you think will be most interested in your brand.

 Building a buyer persona is only half the task.
 Mapping your prospect's journey is the other half.

 By and large, a customer journey map allows you to understand fully the process prospects go through when considering your product or service.
-Google refers to it as the Zero Moment of Truth.

 Furthermore, each customer journey map is unique.
 Kerry Bodine of Moz has wonderfully explained the basics of customer journey mapping.
 Meanwhile, here's a no-nonsense guide to building customer journey maps.